zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    :addl: Additional information related to the weird.

+   :source: The name of the file analyzer that generated the weird.

    .. zeek:see:: flow_weird net_weird conn_weird expired_conn_weird

    .. note:: "Weird" activity is much more common in real-world network traffic